ritsu/PokemonGoBotShellScripts/README.md

 ## Notes

 ####check.sh
-Can be run to view the live output of the currently running bot(s).
+View the live output of the currently running bot(s).

 ####check-profile.sh
-Prints ProfileLoop lines from the log
+View ProfileLoop output from currently running bot(s).

 ####check-bot.sh
-Prints BotLoop lines from the log
+View BotLoop output from currently running bot(s).

 ####acheck.sh
 When writing to `alog.txt`, `\033[F` is used to overwrite the previous line when displaying repetitive status updates.
 Terminal windows that are too small, or file viewers that don't interpret escape codes (e.g. `less` without the `-r` flag) may have issues.